Spirit Halloween: Spirit of Children

 In 2006, Spirit launched a program called Spirit of Children to raise money in-store for children's hospitals.
 The program annually celebrates Halloween at hospital locations, supplying costumes and decorations for the events.
 Since 2007, Spirit of Children has raised over $29 million in donations.

-Health Canada Recall

-On October 21, 2016, Health Canada recalled eight products from Spirit Halloween, for fire hazards and choking hazards.
-Despite promising to cease sales, Health Canada visited 45 stores across Canada and found that 23 stores continued to sell products that had been recalled.

 Film

-On April 11, 2022, it was announced that a film adaptation starring Christopher Lloyd and Rachael Leigh Cook was in development, with Strike Back Studios, Hideout Pictures, and Particular Crowd as co-producers, David Boag directing in his feature directorial debut, and Billie Bates writing.
+On April 11, 2022, it was announced that a film adaptation starring Christopher Lloyd and Rachael Leigh Cook was in development, with Strike Back Studios, Hideout Pictures, Particular Crowd and Film Mode Entertainment as co-producers, David Boag directing in his feature directorial debut, and Billie Bates writing.
 On July 31, 2022, the first teaser was released.
 The film was shot in Rome, Georgia and Nashville, Tennessee.

-Pop culture

-The “Halloween of Horror” episode of The Simpsons featured a parody of Spirit Halloween.

-Two popular memes have spawned, one of them involving the superimposing of the Spirit Halloween logo over a closed/failing place or business sign and another involving the superimposing of a pop culture object, place, or character onto a costume bag from Spirit Halloween.
+The film was released theatrically on September 30, 2022, before being released on video-on-demand (VOD) platforms on October 11, 2022.